“As for us, we cannot help speaking about what we have seen and heard”

 The NFBC Women’s Missionary Society began in 1920.
 Members paid 10 cents a month.
 The 1935 minutes show that the church gave $65.09 to the Lottie Moon Christmas Offering and $11.00 to the Annie Armstrong Easter Offering.
 There was also an offering to the Tennessee Baptist Children’s Home.
 In 1970, the name was changed to Women’s Missionary Union.

 In an article about Sunday in the Valley, Elizabeth Manely wrote that they kept up with the denominational programs, observed home and foreign mission days with playlets, speeches, and songs and collected food for the orphanage.
 Of particular interest to Mrs. manely was the minutes on Nov.
 30, 1937.
 John W. Cate used his car to gather up the offering of clothes and food for the Tennessee Baptist Orphan’s Home.
-Our church had the largest offering of any brought.
+It was reported that our church had the largest offering of any brought.

 Those before us have left a strong legacy for those to follow.
-Through our organizations of Women on Mission, Acteens, Children in Action and Mission Friends, we pray that the legacy will continue.
+Through our organizations of Women on Mission, Acteens, Youth on Mission, Children in Action and Mission Friends, we pray that the legacy will continue.